starkware-libs/starkex-js/README.md

 the [StarkEx API](https://starkware.co/starkex/api/)
 that can be used in both NodeJS and Browser environments.

-`starkex-clientlib-js` is written in [ECMAScript6], strongly typed and transpiled in ECMAScript5 using [TypeScript].
+`starkex-clientlib-js` is written in [ECMAScript6] and strongly typed and transpiled to ECMAScript5 using [TypeScript].

 [typescript]: https://www.typescriptlang.org/
 [ecmascript6]: https://github.com/ericdouglas/ES6-Learning#articles--tutorials